NLxAROSA/pksdemo/README.md

 # Getting Started
 This project builds a simple Spring Boot web app and builds a Docker container from it.
+The application has two endpoints; one that simply generates a message and the other that reads the message from a file.

 Build the project (and the dockerfile) using